Fuzzy Least Squares Twin Support Vector Machines

 \section{Conclusion}

-In this paper, we enriched LSTSVM classifier by incorporating the theory of fuzzy sets.
-We proposed two novel models for fuzzy LSTSVM.
-In the first model, $M_{1}$, a fuzzy membership was assigned to each input point and the hyperplanes were optimized based on fuzzy importance degrees of samples.
-In the second model, $M_{2}$, all parameters to be identified in LSTSVM are considered to be fuzzy.
-Also to discriminate the target class in $M_{2}$, we construct two fuzzy hyperplanes.
-We carried out a series of experiments to analyze our classifier against SVM and LSTSVM.
-The results demonstrate that FLSTSVM obtains better accuracies that the other two algorithms.As our future work, we plan to focus on non-linear version of the fuzzy LSTSVM algorithm.\\ Our method can be employed in the development of intelligent systems for decision making, pattern recognition, optimization, and control.
-It permits for the inclusion of vague assessments in classification problems.
-FLSTSVM can have several various applications in real life.
-Disease detection, image analysis, image denoising, weather forecasting systems, intrusion detection are some instances of its application.
-In addition to binary classification, it can applied on multi-class classification problems.
-FLSTSVM also can be employed in regression problem.
+In this paper, we enriched the LST-SVM classifier by incorporating the theory of fuzzy sets.
+We proposed two novel models for fuzzy LST-SVM.
+In the first model, $M_{1}$, a fuzzy membership degree is assigned to each sample and the hyperplanes are optimized based on the fuzzy importance degrees.
+In the second model, $M_{2}$, all parameters to be learned in LST-SVM are considered fuzzy parameters and two fuzzy hyperplanes are learned.
+We conducted a series of experiments to compare our classifier with SVM and LST-SVM.
+The results demonstrate that FLST-SVM significantly improves the classification accuracies.

-Compliance with Ethical Standards:\\ Javad Salimi Sartakhti declares that he has no conflict of interest.
-Nasser Ghadiri declares that he has no conflict of interest.
-Homayun Afrabandpey declares that he has no conflict of interest.
-Narges Yousefnezhad declares that she has no conflict of interest.\\
+FLST-SVM could be applied into different applications such as disease detection, image analysis, spam filtering, weather forecasting, and intrusion detection.
+In addition to binary classification, it can applied to multi-class classification problems.

-Ethical approval:\\ This article does not contain any studies with human participants performed by any of the authors.
+Finally, it should be noted that the focus of our work in this paper is on linear LST-SVM.
+We proposed two linear models for FLST-SVM and compare the performance of one of them with different linear versions of SVM.
+Deriving the non-linear FLST-SVM model is also straightforward and could be accomplished in the same way, but requires more careful attention.
+This will be a possible future direction of the domain.